Automatic Crawl Space Air Circulation Controlled Remotely by Humidistat and Monitored by Smartphone

 You can easily add the humidistat and fans to your Insteon home automation network by installing an Insteon input-output linc and a web-enabled Hub.
 Then, once the humidity "trigger" level has been exceeded, your fan automatically turns on.
 It turns off once the the humidity level drops below the "trigger" point.

 How to install automatic air circulation

-Decide where the Winland Humidity Sensor should be installed.
+Decide where the Minotaur Engineering ISV2 Humidity Sensor/Controller should be installed.
 It should be located away from any doors or furnace equipment to get a representative reading.
 You may want to locate it near where your found the highest humidity levels through your humidity monitor.

 Find a wall outlet near that location.
 Connect the Insteon input-output linc to the humidistat following directions that came with both devices.
 Plug the input-output linc into the wall outlet.

 Now place the fan or fans in locations that will provide good air circulation.
 Plug the fan power cord into an Insteon plug-in appliance switch module; then plug the module into a nearby wall outlet.

 Following instructions that came with the products, link input-output linc to the appliance switch and set the humidistat to the humidity level that will activate the fan.

 If you want to connect this setup to your Insteon web-enabled central controller Hub, simply link the Hub to an Insteon Remote Control Plug-in On/Off Module and to the input-output link module following instructions.

 Set the humidistat at the humidity level which will activate the fan and link the input-output linc with the central controller.